abigailshilts/diesel-rust-learning/README.md

 Next steps:
 - Being able to accept a query paramter from the website.
-- Being able to add entries from the website.
+- Being able to add entries from the website to the database.